MileHacker Logo

 • Enjoy sweet crêpes, often with local cider.

-• Visit local markets for regional products.
+• Visit local markets for regional goods.

 • Consider picnics with fresh market ingredients.